 Coconut yogurt (optional) | 1/2 cup |

-Honey or maple syrup | 1 tsp (optional) |
+Honey or maple syrup | 1 tsp ( optional) |

 Ice cubes | 1/2 cup |

-Mint leaves (optional) | For garnish |
+Mint leaves (not compulsory) | To garnish. |

 Aspect | Description |